The Arkansas International Featured Reader: Kaveh Akbar

 Altrusa International of Fayetteville will announce the winners of the Young Writers of NW Arkansas Writing Contest.

 That’s What She Said is a local storytelling show in Fayetteville, AR.
 The group shares funny and true stories of love, shame, mistakes and grace with live audiences in Northwest Arkansas.
-Grab a chair and join us for a special story time for families!
+Grab a chair and join us for a special story time!